 Figure 4 - Bubble plots and histograms of set catches from a simulated stratified-random survey of the case study population under relatively a) high and b) low sampling effort.
 Histograms of length and age composition include the distribution caught and sampled overlaid with a line of the true distribution of length and ages available to the survey.
 Note that the first simulation of the survey in year 20 is depicted here.
 These plots are produced by plot_survey when supplied survey data simulated using sim_survey.

-As noted above, the amount of RAM a user’s computer has may limit the utility of the sim_survey function for running thousands of simulations of the same survey.
+As noted above, available RAM may limit the utility of the sim_survey function for running thousands of simulations of the same survey.
 The sim_survey_parallel function was therefore constructed to facilitate the running of thousands of simulations without running into RAM limitations.
 This function is set-up to run multiple sim_survey calls in parallel using the doParallel package (Revolution Analytics and Weston, 2015) and, as such, multiple loops can be run using the n_loops argument and within each loop multiple simulations can be run (controlled using the n_sims argument).
 Total simulations will be the product of n_loops and n_sims arguments.
 If more than one core (cores) is specified, then the simulations will be run in parallel to speed up the process.
 Low numbers of n_sims and high numbers of n_loops will be easier on RAM, but may be slower.
 The optimum ratio of n_sims to n_loops will depend on the amount of RAM and number of cores the user’s computer has.
 In any case, this function simplifies the process of running thousands of simulations of the same survey and the simulated data can then be supplied to survey-based or model-based analyses that require simulation testing.

 Stratified analysis